SammyML/SammyML/README.md

-- 👋 Hi, I’m @SammyML
+Hello, I’m @SammyML
-- 👀 I’m interested in Machine and Deep Learning
+I’m interested in Machine and Deep Learning
-- 🌱 I’m currently learning Spark
+I’m currently learning computer science with https://cs50.dev.
-- 💞️ I’m looking to collaborate on Machine and Deep Learning  project
+I’m looking to collaborate on Machine and Deep Learning  project.
-- 📫 How to reach me Ekumasamuel51@gmail.com
+How to reach me ekumasamuel51@gmail.com or on twitter @sammyekuma

 <!---
 SammyML/SammyML is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.